oxygensmith/pia-templates/README.md

 <b>pia-campaign-simple.html</b><br />
 <b>pia-campaign-fancy.html</b>

-New campaigns are Basic pages.
+New campaigns are pages of the Basic type.
-Add the template to the Basic page in the Content panel.
+Add the template to the Content panel of the Basic page.

 <b>pia-conference.html</b>

-New conferences pages are Event pages.
+New conferences are pages of the Event type.
-Add the template to the Event page in the Event settings > Intro panel.
+Add the template to the Event page's Event settings > Intro panel.

 <b>pia-conference-speaker.html</b>